-The only requirement is that any two syntactically different values of the same sort returned by the solver should have different meaning in the model.2 get-assignment is a light-weight and restricted version of get-value that asks for a truth assignment for a selected set of previously entered formulas.
-Similarly to several other commands already discussed (e.g., get-proof), this command can be issued only if the produce-assignments option, which is false by default, is set to true (see Section 5.3 below).
+This command, and it light-weight version, get-assignment, are the only way for the user to inspect the model A held by the solver.
+The solver is not required to describe the model A to the outside world except by providing values for the argument of get-value.
+The internal representation of the model may well be partial, and extended as needed in response to successive get-value calls.
+In this respect, there is no requirement that different permutations of the same set of get-value calls produce the same value for the input terms.
+The only requirement is that any two syntactically different values of the same sort returned by the solver should have different meaning in the model.3 get-assignment is a light-weight and restricted version of get-value that asks for a truth assignment for a selected set of previously entered formulas.
+Similarly to several other commands already discussed (e.g., get-proof), this command can be issued only if the produce-assignments option, which is false by default, is set to true (see Section 5.1.7 below).
+Solvers are not required to support this option.
 Like get-value, it can be issued only following a check-sat command that reports sat or, optionally, also one that reports unknown, without intervening assertion-set commands.
-The command returns a sequence of all pairs $(f \ b)$ where b is either true or false and f is the label of a (sub)term of the form $(t \ \mathbf{named} \ f)$ in the set of all assertions, with t of sort Bool.
+The command returns a sequence of all pairs $(f \ b)$ where b is either true or false and f is the label of a (sub)term of the form $(t \ named \ f)$ in the set of all assertions, with t of sort Bool.
 Similarly to get-value, when the response of the most recent check-sat command was sat, and only then, the set of all assertions is guaranteed to have a model (in the logic) that agrees with the returned truth assignment.
+The success response has this format: